winglang/wing/libs/wingsdk/CONTRIBUTING.md

 [JSII]: https://github.com/aws/jsii

-> Python, Java, C#, and Go versions of the SDK are coming soon!
+> Published versions of Python, Java, C#, and Go versions of the SDK are coming soon!

 In order to group APIs together, we prefer to put all public APIs like classes and interfaces inside modules, and then re-export it at the root of a directory.
 For example: